After that fulfilling afternoon, we rode a tram from Malostranska Metro Station across the river to Wenceslas Square so we could explore the area.

 After our trips to Amsterdam, London, Kyoto, and Madrid, we are accustomed to narrow old alleys.
 In NYC, nobody would dare to use them (because they are full of discarded trash and likely to have thugs).
 But in Europe, they are everyday conveniences.

-We arrived at Na Prikope (On the Moat) Street and strolled for 10 minutes to our hotel.
+We arrived at Na Prikope (On the Moat) Street.
 The street covers a moat that was dug in 1234 along the City Walls.
 It made Old Town into an island.
 Now, the street connects Wenceslas Square and Republic Square, and its exceptional width is ideal for traffic.
-However, unlike the USA’s car-mania, Czech leaders saw traffic getting worse during the 1970s, so they prevented pollution, congestion, and hassle by pedestrianizing the whole street.
+However, unlike the USA’s car-mania, Czech leaders saw traffic getting worse during the 1970s, so they prevented pollution, congestion, and hassle by pedestrianizing it.
 Lined with chestnut trees, it serves the populous as a popular promenade.

-Our hotel’s automatic doors swooshed open, we cleaned our shoes at the machine, the Front Desk men chatted inquisitively about our adventures—loving our wide-eyed description of the castle—and we went to bed with the window open.
+Our hotel’s automatic doors swooshed open, and we cleaned our shoes at the machine.
+The Front Desk men chatted inquisitively about our adventures—loving our wide-eyed description of the castle—and we went to bed with the window open.
 Lovely.

 We awoke for another day in paradise!